 - periodically when I’m between meals I sometimes have a large tablespoon of olive oil/avocado oil/MCT oil – together with a digestive enzyme – to give my brain calories to burn and achieve trace-level ketosis – until my next meal.

 - I was motivated to try eating this way because of autoimmune challenges.

 - I work closely with a medical doctor, a dermatologist, and a naturopath; I think of them as my Wellness Team.
 They know all about my strange foods.

 - my favorite nutritional supplement companies, at the moment, are Standard Process (SP), NewChapter, Biotics, and Jarrow.

-- I try to find animal protein that is free range and organic, whenever possible and when the budget allows for it.
+- I try to find animal protein that is grass-fed/free-range, whenever possible and when the budget allows for it.

 - If I have two smoothies in the same day, I change the ingredients for each.
 Sometimes I add a bit of fresh lime juice, or a small chunk of frozen banana, or avocado or some berries.
 For vegetables, I might add kale, spinach, chard, watercress, parsley… all kinds of vegetables.

 - when I’m cheating, I’ll have vegan dark chocolate (stevia-sweetened, usually) or macadamia nuts.